Against Methods

 Method is sometimes an excellent substitute for wisdom — insofar as there is any such thing as an excellent substitute for wisdom.
 But wisdom takes time, and method is a lot easier to pass on to a bunch of people quickly.

 Method depends on slicing time in a certain way, at certain key junctures.
-That works to an extent, but when life deviates from the expected, the next “slice” won’t work the way it’s supposed to — you either do it anyway, not realizing it won’t work, or you stall, not knowing what to do.
+That works to an extent, but when life deviates from the expected, your method can quickly fall apart.
+The next “slice” won’t work the way it’s supposed to, and you either blindly follow the method anyway, not realizing it won’t work, or you stall, not knowing what to do.

-Until they are humbled by a situation their method doesn’t cover, lots of people succumb to the temptation to believe that they understand a field of endeavor, when all they really know is how to execute a particular method.
-But there’s a difference between monkey-see-monkey-do, aping wisdom, and the real thing.
-Everybody starts with MSMD — and a wise man understands this and submits to the necessity to walk before he runs — but he doesn’t make it out to be more than it is.
+Lots of people succumb to the temptation to believe that they understand a field of endeavor, when all they really know is how to execute a particular method.
+I’ve seen this phenomenon in fields as diverse as martial arts, combat shooting, biblical exegesis, first aid, bodywork, construction, and more.
+The more success a person has had applying the method they know, the more certain they become that they understand the whole field of endeavor.
+The illusion usually persists until they are humbled by a situation their method doesn’t cover.
+There’s a difference between monkey-see-monkey-do and actual wisdom.
+Everybody starts with monkey-see-monkey-do, and a wise man doesn’t chafe at that.
+He submits to the necessity to walk before he runs — but he doesn’t make it out to be more than it is.
+(In classical education terms, he doesn’t mistake grammar-stage competence for rhetoric-stage eloquence.)

-There are fewer absolute rules than people think, and they often don’t apply in the way that people think.
-The real world is not a postmodern goo-fest — there really are rules — but knowing which rule to apply when is a big, big deal.
+If all you know is a method, the absolute rules are not what you think, and they don’t apply in the way that you think.
+The real world is not a postmodern goo-fest — there really are rules — but knowing what the absolutes actually are and which rule to apply when is a big, big deal.

-In first aid, there’s a basic rule that you never move someone with a neck or back injury, unless you’re dragging him away from a fire or something similarly extreme — too much danger of making it worse and possibly paralyzing the person.
-During my summer internship at a church up in Washington, we had a week-long family camp, and a man collapsed with a lower back injury while jumping rope with the little girls.
-He was going into shock, and a friend of mine came and — over the vehement protests of several family members — got the man up, walked him around, and had him do several particular movements and then keep walking around until we could round up a vehicle and a driver to take him to the hospital.
+Here’s a good example: in first aid, there’s a basic rule that you never move someone with a neck or back injury, unless you have to drag him away from a fire or something — too much danger of exacerbating the spinal injury and possibly paralyzing the person.
+During my pastoral internship at a church in eastern Washington, we had a week-long family camp.
+One afternoon, an older man collapsed with a lower back injury while jumping rope with the little girls.
+He was going into shock, and a friend of mine came and — over the vehement protests of several of the man’s family members — got the man up on his feet, walked him around, and had him do several particular movements and then keep walking around until we could round up a vehicle and a driver to take him to the hospital.

-The same family members who protested so vehemently were greatly surprised when, at the emergency room, the attending doctor had the man walk around and do the same movements my friend had made him do earlier.
+The same family members who protested so vehemently were greatly surprised when, at the emergency room, the attending physician had the man walk around and do the same movements my friend had made him do earlier.
 My friend, it turns out, used to manage an assisted living facility.
 While he’s not a doctor, he had seen a lot of this type of injury, and knew that shock was a greater threat at that moment than paralysis.
-He knew that getting the patient up and moving him around carefully in particular ways would be safe, and would keep him from going into shock.
+He knew that getting the patient up and moving him around carefully in those particular ways would be safe, and would keep him from going into shock.
 In drawing on his greater wisdom and understanding of the situation, he violated a basic tenet of first aid — but so what?
+First aid was specifically made for people who lack that greater medical wisdom and understanding.

-True wisdom understands the heart of the matter, and knows when to depart from method for the right thing, and this understanding is at the heart of many of the biblical stories.
+True wisdom understands the heart of the matter, and knows when to depart from method for the right reasons.
+This understanding is at the heart of many of the biblical stories.
 So David eats the showbread, Hezekiah asks God for mercy at the Passover, Rahab betrays her city to Joshua’s spies, Jael offers Siserah a snack and a nap, Namaan the Syrian bows down with his master in the temple of Rimmon, and many more.

 Comments are closed.